 Margate is located over solid chalk, with high chalk cliffs rising to either side of the beach and harbour in the centre of the town.
-The Dane Valley rises gently southwards through the town from this beach.
-Cliftonville, to the north of Northdown Road, lies on roughly level ground on the eastern cliff tops above the town about 20 metres above sea level, although cuts have been made through the cliffs in previous centuries to allow access to the sandy beaches below.
-Two of these, Newgate Gap and Hodges Gap, lie within the Cliftonville Cliff Top Conservation Area.
+The Dane valley rises gently southwards through the town from this beach.
+Cliftonville lies on roughly level ground on the eastern cliff tops above the town about 20 metres above sea level, although cuts have been made through the cliffs in previous centuries to allow access to the sandy beaches below Two of these, Newgate Gap and Hodges Gap, lie within the proposed Cliftonville Cliff Top Conservation Area.
 A slight south to north drop in level reinforces the opportunities for long views over the seascape to the north of these cliffs.